The Oregon Promise Helps Pay Tuition

 - Have filed a FAFSA or ORSAA application and listed at least one Oregon community college

-- Must not have more than 90 college credits completed or attempted
+- Must not have more than 90 college credits attempted

-How do I remain eligible for Oregon Promise?
+How do I remain eligible for Oregon Promise at Chemeketa?

-- Have attempted or completed no more than 90 credits.
+- Have attempted no more than 90 credits

-- To renew your Oregon Promise grant simply file the 2017-18 FAFSA and complete all missing documents on My Chemeketa beginning in April/May.
+- To renew your Oregon Promise grant simply file the 2020-21 FAFSA or ORSAA and complete all missing documents on My Chemeketa beginning in April or May

 - Register for at least 6 credits during fall, winter and spring terms